UBS agrees to pay $388 million over Credit Suisse's Archegos failings | Business

 UBS has been ordered to pay $388 million to British and U.S. regulators over Credit Suisse's dealings with private investment firm Archegos Capital Management, the Swiss bank said on Monday.

+Under the agreement, UBS said Credit Suisse, now a subsidiary of the bank, has agreed to pay the U.S. Federal Reserve $269 million.
+It will also pay the Bank of England 87 million pounds ($119 million), bringing the total payments to $388 million.

 Reports ahead of time had suggested the U.S. regulator would impose a penalty of up to $300 million and the UK regulator would fine UBS up to 100 million pounds over the bank's dealings with Archegos.
-Switzerland's regulator FINMA does not have the power to fine financial institutions.
+UBS on Monday said it would tighten up operational and risk management discipline at Credit Suisse after it completed its takeover of its smaller rival.

+The bank also said it intended to resolve Credit Suisse's remaining litigation in "the best interest of its stakeholders, including investors, clients and employees."
+UBS said in May, just before completing the deal, that it was setting aside $4 billion for potential lawsuits connected to its Credit Suisse takeover.

+Although unable to levy fines, Swiss financial regulator FINMA has ordered corrective measures in the wake of the Archegos affair, including changes to the bank's compensation culture that take more account of risk appetite.
+"For employees with particular risk exposure, a control function must assess and record the risks taken before the bonus is determined," FINMA said.

 ($1 = 0.7797 pounds)